matthewcsimpson/Brainflix-Backend/readme.md

 A user can leave comments on the existing videos and simulate uploading a new video.
 The site is designed responsively with breakpoints set for mobile, tablet, and desktop viewport sizes.

+Be sure to also [check out the front end repository](https://github.com/matthewcsimpson/Brainflix-Frontend).

 ### Endpoints:

 #### GET list of videos